Massage Therapy

 What Qualifies

-- Therapeutic massage provided by a registered massage therapist (RMT) in British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, or Prince Edward Island
+- Therapeutic massage provided by a registered massage therapist (RMT) in British Columbia, New Brunswick, Newfoundland and Labrador, Ontario, or Prince Edward Island

 - Sports massage and injury rehabilitation by a licensed RMT in a recognized province